flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   enabled-plugins: []

-max-plugin-phase-versions int32
+max-plugin-phase-versions (int32)
 --------------------------------------------------------------------------------

-**Description**: Maximum number of plugin phase versions allowed for one phase.
+Maximum number of plugin phase versions allowed for one phase.

 **Default Value**: